dependabot/api-docs/README.md

 # Dependabot API docs

-Dependabot has an API to make it easy to bulk-import projects.
+Dependabot has a JSON API to make it easy to bulk-import projects.
 This API is also used by the Dependabot dashboard.

 **Please note that Dependabot cannot commit to maintaining backwards